liferay-design/liferay.design/src/markdown/articles/2020/multicultural-design-teams.md

 publish: false
 ---

-_Communication is one of the most important core skills a designer should have and improve throughout its career.
-It is not only about talking more, at the right moment, or writing more.
-It is also about understanding the cultural differences you and your team may have._
+_Communication is one of the most important core skills designers should have and improve throughout their careers.
+It is not only about talking more (or less), at the right moment, or writing more.
+It is also about understanding the cultural differences within your team._

 ## A Feedback Framework by Tom Censani

 [Tom Censani](https://twitter.com/tomterrific), Director of Product Design at Eventbrite, shared different ways of giving and receiving feedback on his talk at Design At Scale meetup in Madrid.

-He introduced the feedback framework they use, adapted from IBM.
-This method consists of grouping the feedback in 4 groups to provide consistency and it is used in their design critique sessions.
+He introduced the feedback framework they use, adapted from IBM, which consists of grouping the feedback in 4 groups to provide consistency.
+It is primarily used in their design critique sessions.

 ![Feedback framework](/images/articles/multicultural-dt/muticultural-design-framework.png)